pmartinezrhub/DarkReport/Readme.md

+# DarkReport
 DarkReport is my own way of reporting tools.
-I write in with Django Framework, with only to goals in mind:
+I write in with Django Framework, with only two goals in mind:
 - Make it easy to use.
 - Make it fast on doing reports.